lm-sys/RouteLLM/README.md

 While these routers have been trained on the `gpt-4-1106-preview` and `mixtral-8x7b-instruct-v0.1` model pair, we have found that these routers generalize well to other strong and weak model pairs as well (see Section 4.4 of our paper).

-### Adding a new router

-Adding a new router to RouteLLM is straightforward.
-You need to implement the abstract `Router` class in `routers.py` and add the new router to the `ROUTER_CLS` dictionary.
-Then, you can use immediately the new router in the server or evaluation framework.

-There is only a single method to implement: `calculate_strong_win_rate`, which takes in the user prompt and returns the win rate for the strong model conditioned on that given prompt - if this win rate is great than user-specified cost threshold, then the request is routed to the strong model.
-Otherwise, it is routed to the weak model.

 ## Configuration

 The configuration for all routers is contained in single YAML file, which is a top-level mapping from router name to the keyword arguments used for router initialization.
 An example configuration is provided in the `config.example.yaml` file - it provides the configurations for routers that have trained on Arena data augmented using GPT-4 as a judge, as discussed in our paper.
 The models and datasets used are all hosted on Hugging Face under the [RouteLLM](https://huggingface.co/routellm) and [LMSYS](https://huggingface.co/lmsys) organizations.